Is Your Child a Target for Bullies?

 Worried your child might be the target of bullies?
 Children with ADHD don’t always know how to handle confrontation and may even think it’s their fault.
 Learn how to uncover the truth and prevent further bullying.

-It is heartbreaking to learn that your attention deficit hyperactivity disorder (ADHD) child has become the victim of a bully.
+It is heartbreaking to learn that your child with attention deficit disorder (ADHD or ADD) has become the victim of a bully.
 And unfortunately, some children are at greater risk of being bullied because of their ADHD.
 An inappropriate, or impulsive remark blurted out for the entire class to hear can attract the attention of a bully.
 And an impulsive retort by the student with ADHD to a bully’s provocation may escalate the situation.

 Is Your Child Being Bullied at School?